-Cre dits Grading scale Recurrence Duration Language Level Version 9 9 Grade to a tenth Each term 2 terms German 4 8
+Credits Grading scale Recurrence Duration Language Level Version 9 Grade to a tenth Each term 2 terms German 4 9

-Compulsory Elective Courses (Election: 9 credits) T-WIWI-102872 Challenges in Supply Chain Management 4,5 CR Mohr T-WIWI-112757 Digital Services: Innovation & Business Models 4,5 CR Satzger T-WIWI-107043 Liberalised Power Markets 5,5 CR Fichtner T-WIWI-106200 Modeling and OR-Software: Advanced Topics 4,5 CR Nickel T-WIWI-106563 Practical Seminar Digital Service Systems 4,5 CR Satzger
+Compulsory Elective Courses (Election: 9 credits) T-WIWI-112757 Digital Services: Innovation & Business Models 4,5 CR Satzger T-WIWI-107043 Liberalised Power Markets 5,5 CR Fichtner T-WIWI-106200 Modeling and OR-Software: Advanced Topics 4,5 CR Nickel T-WIWI-106563 Practical Seminar Digital Service Systems 4,5 CR Satzger T-WIWI-114109 Service Operations and Cyber Security 4,5 CR Mohr

 The assessment is carried out as partial exams (according to Section 4 (2), 1-3 SPO), whose sum of credits must meet the minimum requirement of credits of this module.
 The assessment procedures are described for each course of the module separately.
 The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal